|Coordinates:||51.3976 N 84.6762 E|

 Cave of eremite Denis with rain hidden inside

 Denisova Cave is comparatively well suited to live in it – it is horizontal, with rather wide entrance.
-Length of the cave is approximately 600 m, floor area – circa 270 m2, it is located 670 m above the sea level.
+Length of the cave is approximately 600 m, floor area – roughly 270 m2, it is located 670 m above the sea level.
 This cave has formed in upper Silurian limestone, consists of spatious 9x11 m large central chamber with three smaller side galleries.
 Vertical chimney served well to convey a smoke from a fireplace.

 It seems, this cave always has been well known to local people.
-Current Russian name of cave comes from eremite Dionisij (Denis) who lived here in the second half of 18th century.
+Current Russian name of cave comes from eremite Dionisij (Denis) who lived here in the second half of the 18th century.

 Altai people call the cave Aju-Tasch – Bear Rock.
 According to their legend here lived an evil sorcerer who got angry at local people and sent rain lasting for many years.
 People turned for a help of another – white sorcerer who expelled the black magician and tangled all rain in a ball.
 He turned this ball into stone and concealed it into the ground of Denisova Cave.